Porn Scenes from an Italian Restaurant: Plot

-While drinking with Sasha Grey and Scott (Scott Caan), Vince (Adrian Grenier) learns that he will film a porn scene with her former fiancé.
+While drinking with Sasha Grey and Scott (Scott Caan), Vince (Adrian Grenier) learns that she will film a porn scene with her former fiancé.
 This alarms Vince, who heavily pushes Eric (Kevin Connolly) in getting her a part in the Air-Walker film and to find a new director.
 He meets with Peter Berg, who is willing to direct the film and give a supporting role to Sasha.

 Ari (Jeremy Piven) spends time with his family, although Amanda (Carla Gugino) constantly calls him but he ignores her.
 While shopping with Melissa (Perrey Reeves), Ari notices his client Queen Latifah, and is upset when she tells him Amanda will be in charge of launching the new NFL team in the city.
 Drama (Kevin Dillon) is still debating on the idea of starring in Johnny's Bananas, but becomes intrigued after talking with Eric's assistant, Jennie (Janet Montgomery).
 He decides to skip the pitch meeting with Yagoda (William Fichtner), simply telling him he accepts to star, delighting him.
 Carlos (Miguel Sandoval) arrives in Los Angeles, angry that Turtle (Jerry Ferrara) involved Avion Tequila with Mark Cuban.
 He meets with Cuban, and angers him when he demands a $5 million in investment, prompting Cuban to threaten in buying the brand outright.
 Despite the threat, Cuban agrees in getting Avion as an official supplier of the Dallas Mavericks.

 While dining with Melissa at a restaurant, Ari notices Amanda in attendance.
 During this, Vince and Sasha dine and discuss her part in the film.
 Sasha is taken aback by the offer and Vince's statement that he loves her.
 While arguing, they decide to have sex in the restaurant's bathroom.
 Amanda approaches Ari, who decides to call her out for sending the recordings to Deadline Hollywood and sabotaging his NFL deal.
 Amanda reveals that an ex-assistant was responsible, as he disliked Ari.
-She also reveals that she met with the NFL to get Ari a role in the deal, but she decided to change his mind.
-A shaken Ari stays alone as Melissa leaves.
+She also reveals that she met with the NFL to get Ari a role in the deal, but she changed her mind.
+A shaken Ari leaves alone as Melissa stays.

 At the mansion, Drama and Turtle celebrate with Alex (Dania Ramirez) and Lloyd (Rex Lee) over their new deals.
-Lloyd leaves to find tequila, but he returns astonished after finding a bag of cocaine.
+Lloyd leaves to find tequila, but he returns astonished after finding a large bag of cocaine.